Austin Pelton

 band singer and pianist in the late thirties.

 From 1941 to 1970, he served in the Royal Canadian Air Force and Canadian Air Force and retired as a Wing Commander (Lieutenant Colonel).
-Pelton was a member of the provincial cabinet, holding the position of Minister of the Environment.
+Pelton was a member of the provincial cabinet in 1985 and 1986, holding the position of Minister of the Environment.
+He subsequently served as the deputy speaker of the legislative assembly.